 Nearby towns include Kingston-upon-Thames, Walton-on-Thames, Hampton and Esher.
 London Waterloo is only 30 minutes away by train.

 To find out more about studying at the RSN our Open Days at Hampton Court Palace are the perfect opportunity.
 You'll meet members of academic staff and get a chance to ask any questions about the course.
-We would love to welcome you on the following dates – but we do ask that you book your place with us first.
+We would love to welcome you on the following date: Wednesday 21 February 2018.
+But we do ask that you book your place with us first.